fpv-wtf/msp-osd/README.md

 Notes:

- - Because of this switching feature, if you chaneg to a different quad or OSD config (specifically the switch element is in different place), FakeHD will center - you will need to reboot your Goggles to get it to recognise the switch element in a different location.
+ - Because of this switching feature, if you change to a different quad or OSD config (specifically the switch element is in a different place), FakeHD will center - you will need to reboot your Goggles to get it to recognise the switch element in a different location.

  - Also because of this switching, if you are editing OSD in the configurator with the goggles on to preview and you move the switching element around, it will cause the gaps to be disabled and everything to center.
 The new location of the switching element will be found next time you reboot the goggles and it'll work as normal.